rafalp/Misago/dev-docs/plugins/hooks/action-hook.md

 get_stats_hook = GetStatsHook()
 ```

 Those type annotations serve no function for the hook itself, but they are important for developers and tools.
-Developers now have an idea about the real signatures of the hook, and the action functions that plugins can add to it.
+Developers now have an idea about how the hook, and the action functions that plugins can add to it look like.

 Also, annotations enable type hints for this hook, which work with Python type checkers.